Featured success stories for SeedMeLab

 CIPRES Share - a data sharing resource for all CIPRES Science Gateway users where they can seamlessly transfer their results and share them privately with other users or make them public.
 Additionally, CIPRES Share allows users to describe any file or folder with its context and also preview visualizations of protein structure and phylogenetic trees.
 A custom integration unifies and synchronizes user accounts between CIPRES Science Gateway and CIPRES Share which is seamless to the users.

 FlowGate clinical analysis of cancer flow cytometry data

-The FlowGate project, funded by the National Institutes of Health (NIH), is bringing well-vetted research algorithms into clinical use to assist in the diagnosis of cancers.
-Developed by the J. Craig Venture Institute, in collaboration with the University of California at San Diego (UCSD), the project creates custom hospital-internal web sites that provide custom visualization and analysis tools for HIPPA-protected flow cytometry data.
+The FlowGate project, developed by the J. Craig Venture Institute, in collaboration with the University of California at San Diego (UCSD) is bringing well-vetted research algorithms into clinical use to assist in the diagnosis of cancers.
+The project creates custom hospital-internal web sites that provide custom visualization and analysis tools for HIPPA-protected flow cytometry data.

 Discuss your use case with us.